Jeff Rudkin, with permission

 Rudkin is your educators’ educator.
 With teaching certifications in social studies, music, business, and technology, he directed band for four years and has coached football, wrestling, and track.
 He’s been teaching with Lora Bachelor Middle School (LBMS) in Bloomington, Indiana for thirty-one years.

 Inspired in his youth by his teachers and band leader, Rudkin knew early on that he would go to college and become a teacher.
 He later earned his B.A. and Master’s Degrees at Indiana University, majoring in secondary education.
 He also studied film-making and telecommunications, and had thought about becoming a film major.

 He was the first person in his extended family to attend college.

 I am the video production teacher at Batchelor Middle School in Bloomington, Indiana.
 My students have won over 300 national and international awards.
 I am a Milken Family Foundation National Educator, and an Indiana University Armstrong Educator.
 I have also coached football, wrestling, and track.

-And he loves where he works: “LBMS is special.
+Rudkin loves where he works: “LBMS is special.
 When I walked in on his first day, I felt like I was home.
 It is a great school where the students and parents are very supportive and have a lot of school pride and spirit.
-The school has been a four star school a couple of times and was an A school for a number of years."
+The school has been a four star school a couple of times and was an A school for a several years."

 He added, "We have great parents and a great principal.
-And we get grants and has fundraisers for film equipment.
+And we get grants and hold fundraisers to buy film equipment.
 We were actually the Best Buy Teach Award National grant winners a few years ago received $100,000 from Best Buy.
 Most importantly, each year the parents help out with a chile supper and auction."